 And what about the curious title of the piece — “Habeyssée”?

-However, I have found no definitive proof of this — nor of the existence of any specific programme or storyline for the music.
+However, I have found no proof of this — nor of the existence of any specific programme or storyline for the music.
+Indeed, it’s when one looks more closely that a wholly different explanation emerges.

-When we consider that the suite is in three movements marked simply “A”, “B” and “C”, along with Schmitt’s penchant for double meanings and employing puns in the titles of his compositions (there are numerous examples), this “ABC” seems to be a more probable explanation of the title than any elusive “Islamic lore.”
+When we consider that the suite is in three movements that are marked in the score as simply “A”, “B” and “C”, along with Schmitt’s penchant for double meanings and employing puns in the titles of his compositions (there are numerous examples), this “A-B-C” seems to be a more probable explanation of the title than any elusive “Eastern lore.”

-Besides, these are sounds that engage the listener as absolute music, without the need to rely on any special “narrative.”
+Besides, these are sounds that engage the listener as absolute music, without the need to rely on any particular “narrative.”
 Indeed, its three contrasting movements provide rich musical material, as follows:

 A. Assez animé — in the form of a scherzo, the first movement abounds with counterpoint melodies and syncopated rhythmic patterns.